paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 Use the load average as a quick overview of how the system is performing.

 Run the `uptime` command to obtain the load average.

+## Q & A scenario
+1) I need RCA (root cause analysis) of a high CPU issue occurring in the past or intermittently, is it possible or what logs we need?
+2) The VM is still going through high CPU usage.
+3) I have identified the high CPU process, is there any way to debug it?